gao-hongnan/omniverse/_sources/dsa/searching_algorithms/linear_search/concept.md

 #### Recursive Method Overview

-The `unordered_sequential_search_recursive` function implements linear search on an unordered sequence using recursion.
+The `unordered_linear_search_recursive` function implements linear search on an unordered sequence using recursion.
 It checks each element in sequence, starting from the beginning of the list, and returns the index of the target element if found.
 If the target is not found, it returns `-1`.
 This is achieved through the following steps:

 1. **Base Case - Empty Container**: Checks if the container is empty.
 If so, returns `-1`, indicating the target is not found.